 You never know until the climax, well… even I still don’t know.
 The people who die are obviously dead, but the conclusion leaves it open-ended for Mister Troll-Man, Larry.
 As aforementioned earlier, we did a top three of the Blumhouse releases for Into The Dark.
 We have not done Down, Treehouse, or this recent installment yet.
 However, in the group of the previous two, including this one to make three, it lands at the top.

 Throughout I’m Just F*cking With You, Chester is the chief troll pulling pranks.
 One minute they think he’s cool, the next he was murdering police officers.
 Chester messes around so much to the point where you think the climax events are a game.
 Little do you know?
 The acting in I’m Just F*cking With You is adequate.
 Most of the films under this Into The Dark series have adequate acting.
 The actors are people that I am not knowledgeable about, they are brand new to me.
-That’s very personal because someone else may recognize them but I have yet to recognize one actor.
+It’s very personal because someone else may recognize them but I have yet to recognize one actor.
 The acting, based on that token, is what I am basing it on.

 The acting isn’t cringe, I mean Chester needs to get it together, but that’s his shtick.
-They all performed the personalities well enough for me to get secondhand embarrassment, which is the point for this one.
+They all performed their personalities well enough for me to get secondhand embarrassment, which is the point for this one.
 Larry is the awkward guy, his sister is the secondary character who isn’t really in the movie much, and Chester is the psycho, mentally ill one, who is slightly creepy too.
 They perform their characters well, and that much is to be praised.

 “The Big Three”